wytzevanderploeg/docker/php7-mod-mysql/README.md

 =======================================

 This is an [image](https://hub.docker.com/r/vertedge/php/) based on the [php 7.1-fpm-alpine](https://hub.docker.com/_/php/) image which adds PDO support for MySQL/MariaDB.
-Below is a sample docker-compose.yml file which launches a MariaDB, PHP-FPM, Nginx and MailHog stack.
+Below is a sample docker-compose.yml file which launches a MariaDB, PHP-FPM (FastCGI Process Manager), Nginx and MailHog stack.

 Build scripts and sample usage can be found on [github](https://github.com/wytzevanderploeg/docker/tree/master/php7-mod-mysql).